View Other Details

-Trusted by 110,000+ volunteers, IVHQ offers the most popular volunteer programs in Portugal and 50+ other destinations around the world.
+Trusted by 114,000+ volunteers, IVHQ offers the world's most popular volunteer programs in Portugal and 50+ other destinations around the world.

-Your Program Fee includes airport pick-up, orientation, accommodation, meals and 24/7 in-country support.
-You’ll be accommodated in a hostel, with other like-minded, impact-focused travelers from around the world.
+Your fully-hosted experience includes airport pick-up, orientation, accommodation, meals and 24/7 in-country support.
+You’ll be accommodated in either a homestay or a volunteer house with other like-minded, impact-focused travelers from around the world.

-IVHQ is trusted to support the meaningful adventures of thousands of volunteers every year, so before you even depart for Portugal, you’ll receive outstanding personalized service from your expert Volunteer Program Manager and exclusive access to superior pre-departure volunteer training.
+IVHQ is trusted to support the meaningful adventures of thousands of volunteers, so even before you depart, you’ll receive outstanding service from your IVHQ Program Manager and gain exclusive access to volunteer training and preparation tools.

-- IVHQ’s Portugal program is available year-round, starting on the first and third Monday of every month
+- IVHQ’s Portugal programs are available year-round, starting the first and third Monday of every month

-- Highly affordable program fees starting from $375 - IVHQ provides the most affordable and top-rated programs
+- Fully-hosted volunteer experience from only $455 for 1 week - IVHQ provides the most affordable and top-rated programs

 Reducing marine pollution and conserving marine life is an overlooked issue in Portugal.
 Volunteers on this project have the opportunity to help with underwater clean-up efforts focused on the protection of the marine ecosystem in Cascais.
-Volunteer tasks can include cleaning rubbish on the sea floor and logging information on items collected, learning more about the marine ecosystem and how to protect it, observing and identifying fish, collecting data on fish numbers, and more.
+Tasks include cleaning rubbish on the sea floor, learning more about the marine ecosystem and how to protect it, observing and identifying fish, collecting data on fish numbers and more.

 Homeless people in Portugal face inequality and poverty every day.
 This project aims to reduce these inequalities and support people to a place where they are proud of their situation and their place in society.
 Volunteers work in a homeless center with people from different backgrounds, though there is a specific focus on those with addictions who don’t have any social or family support.